 9. Artificial Intelligence (AI) Face Recognition

 Artificial intelligence technology is the underlying technology behind automated facial recognition capabilities.
-This technology compares real-time images with images on a database, using facial features to identify individuals.
+This technology compares real-time images with images in a database, using facial features to identify individuals.
 The best facial recognition technology can identify individuals in seconds.

 Facial recognition using AI in the travel and tourism industry is commonly deployed for security purposes.
 For example, within airports, it can be used to detect people of interest.
 In some cases, facial recognition can also be used to establish how many people are in a particular area, which can also be valuable for safety and security.